daxter-army/transnoder-cli/readme.md

 Made with the magic of Node.js and sockets.io, transnode is a command line interface tool which enables you to send any kind of file directly, from cli without using any third party software.

+## Features

+- You can send any file, without going anywhere, right from your fav terminal
+- Do not store your files like others, it just redirects it to it's destination
+- Your file is sent in an encypted form, so no worries for this
+- Saves your time

 ## Technologies

 The Project is created with: